10 Spring Cleaning Tips and Tricks To Make Your Home Sparkle

-Home dryer cleaning kits are readily available with brushes designed for the task.
-The most important thing is to get all of the lint removed from the dryer itself before you move on to the venting.
+Home dryer cleaning kits are readily available with brushes designed for this task.
+The most important objective here is to get all of the lint removed from the dryer itself before you move on to the venting.

 Dirty baseboards can contribute to an overall look of neglect and shabbiness, even if everything else is clean.
 You’ll be amazed at how much dirt accumulates here.

 Do your baseboards after you’ve finished the rest of your spring cleaning, as they tend to attract dirt from other housework.
 Scrub stray marks and dirt with dish soap and water.
-Finish with a dryer sheet to repel future dust.
+Then, finish with a dryer sheet to repel future dust.

 Most shower curtains are washable, but check the label first.
 You definitely will want to wash the liner, too.
 Remove the rings before washing and add half a cup of baking soda into the machine along with the curtains.

 Wash on warm or hot for best results.
-Do not put a plastic shower curtain liner in the dryer, but instead hang back up to dry in place.
+Do not put a plastic shower curtain liner in the dryer – instead, hang it back up to dry in place.

 Carpeting is comfortable but can get very dirty.
-It’s best to deep clean it at least once a year.
-First, vacuum as thoroughly as possible.
+It’s best to deep-clean it at least once a year.
+First, vacuum the carpet as thoroughly as possible.
 Move furniture out of the way and try to cover each section from three directions to get all the dust up.

 Next, you can create a DIY carpet spot cleaner.
 Mix 1/4 cup salt, 1/4 cup borax and 1/4 cup vinegar and apply that to any stains.
 Allow to dry completely and then vacuum up.

-Finally, for best results, use a steam cleaner for a final deep clean.
+Finally, for best results, use a steam cleaner for that last deep-clean.
 You can rent these machines at many hardware and big box stores.
-Follow their directions exactly and let carpets dry completely before moving furniture back in place.
+You should follow their directions exactly and let your carpets dry completely before moving your furniture back in place.